gvwilson/thirdbit/src/fiction/santas/index.md

 and changed course and raced toward them.
 The shark the fin belonged to was a menacing dark bulk just below the surface.

-Finner could feel the dinghy softening beneath his bootless foot as Santa Greenwood tried to stand up again and Santa Hood ducked so as not to be beheaded by the ax he actually wasn't being very careful with.
+Finner felt the dinghy squelch beneath his bootless foot as Santa Greenwood tried to stand up again and Santa Hood ducked so as not to be beheaded by the ax he actually wasn't being very careful with.
-"Got it!" she said triumphantly.
-She pulled something out of her sack and threw it.
+"Got it!" she said triumphantly, pulling something out of her sack and throwing it.

 There was a loud bang.
 Sea water splattered all over them.
 Finner's eyes immediately began itching and streaming.
 "One last ch-chili bomb," Santa Hood said.

-"Ahoy!" a distant voice called as the two gray fins turned and fled.[^sharks-flee] "Might ye be in need of assistance there?"
+"Ahoy!" a voice called as the two gray fins turned and fled.[^sharks-flee] "Might ye be in need of assistance?"

-[^sharks-flee]: Or rather, decided *quite independently of their changed circumstances* that it was a good time to pursue other opportunities, because sharks *never* "flee".
+[^sharks-flee]: Or rather, decided quite independently of their changed circumstances that it was a good time to pursue other opportunities, because sharks never "flee".

 Santa Greenwood's face fell.
 "Oh, not him," he muttered.